zy31415/viscojapan/README.md

 	This software package is designed for the analyze of GPS time series that are related with this earthquake and do the linear and non-linear modeling to infer earthquake parameters and the rheological parameters of the Earth.
+Specifically, this package contains the following parts:
 		1) GPS time series management;
 		2) GPS time series modeling­ Linear modeling of pre­seismic GPS time series;
 		3) GPS time series modeling ­ Nonlinear inversion of co­seismic slip and afterslip (solve for more than 10, 000 parameters);
 		4) Results analysis and report.

 ##	Languages used